 Generic Name: Pilocarpine hydrochloride

-Each 5 mg Pilocarpine Hydrochloride Tablet USP for oral administration contains 5 mg of Pilocarpine hydrochloride USP.
-Inactive ingredients in the tablet and the tablet's film coating are: microcrystalline cellulose, stearic acid and Opadry II (White).
-Opadry II (White) contains hypromellose, polyethylene glycol, polydextrose, titanium dioxide, and triacetin.
+Each 5 mg Pilocarpine Hydrochloride Tablet, USP for oral administration contains 5 mg of Pilocarpine hydrochloride.
+Inactive ingredients in the tablet are microcrystalline cellulose and stearic acid, the tablet's film coating is: polyvinyl alcohol, titanium dioxide, polyethylene glycol, and talc.

 Pilocarpine - Clinical Pharmacology